richpineapple/VersionControl/343-03-P3-B2D2/README.txt

 Bugs
-   We found out that we forgot to put the html files in the htmls folder in part 1 submission  last time
+   We found out that we forgot to put the html files in the htmls folder in part 1 submission  last time Not able to send error html pages after we get inputs from the html pages, so we use the alternative of send strings not sending html files for error messages